mesonbuild/meson/docs/markdown/Dependencies.md

 imported targets.

 It is possible to manually specify a list of CMake targets that should be used with the `modules` property.
-Howerver, this step is optional since meson tries to automatically guess the correct target based on the name of the dependency.
+However, this step is optional since meson tries to automatically guess the correct target based on the name of the dependency.

-Depending on the dependency it may be neccessary to explicitly specify a CMake target with the `modules` property if meson is unable to guess it automatically.
+Depending on the dependency it may be necessary to explicitly specify a CMake target with the `modules` property if meson is unable to guess it automatically.